weareswat/challenges/1-development/payment_process.md

 Hi there!
 This challenge contains the description of a problem that has come up while working at InvoiceXpress.

-This is the last phase our recruiting process.
+This is the last phase of our recruiting process.
 To do this, we would like to challenge you to collaborate with us on solving a problem that we've encountered before.

 This is not an exam, so there are no right or wrong solutions.
 It’s just a way for us to work together solving a problem.
 This way, you also get an idea of the type of things we do at InvoiceXpress.